 Permit me to stop just for a sec.
 I was browsing about the other day.
 I ran across some interesting sites but one in particular got me thinking.
-I was looking at http://burlingtonpcs.com and was blown away!
-The web page belongs to the folks over at Burlington psychological and counselling services.
-They're a trustworthy Burlington based childrens psychologist and they really know what they do.
+I was looking at http://futureboardconsulting.com and was blown away!
+The web page belongs to the folks over at Future Board.
+They're a stellar graduate recruitment agency and they really know what they do.
 Anyway, I merely thought I'd point them out to you.
 They give great service and are a step above their competition.

 1. What was the chief cause of conflict in your wedding planning? (assuming there was conflictif not, that is awesomeand extremely rare)

 2. In retrospect, what would you do differently or what do you wish your mother/daughter could have understood?